 Baron Pierre de Coubertin, founder off the modern Olympic Movement, conceived of the five-ringed symbol.
 He specifically chose the different colors—blue, green, yellow, black, and red—because at least one of those colors appeared on all the national flags of the world.

 5. Only five countries have been represented at every modern-era Summer Olympic Games

 Greece, Great Britain, France, Switzerland and Australia.

-6. Only one person has ever won gold medals during the Summer and Winter Olympics.
+6. Only two people have ever won gold medals during the Summer and Winter Olympics

 Daniel Carrol first won gold in Rugby representing Australia in 1908 and then again in 1920 for the United States.
 Kakhi Kakhiashvili won his first gold medal in Men’s Weightlifting competing as part of the Unified Team in the 1992 Barcelona Games, and later as a Greek citizen in the 1996 and 2000 Olympics.